AymenXS/AymenXS/README.md

 # 👻 ~ I'm Aymen!
 Since I was young, I've developed a had a massive interest in programming.
-What sets me apart is my commitment to continuous learning and my deep dive into the IT industry.
-I'm excited about facing the constant real-world challenges.
+My most valuable skill is my commitment to continuous learning and my deep dive into the IT industry.
+I look forward to facing the ongoing real-world challenges.

 <br/>
 <br/>